Wrathchild70/Jump/README.md

 The class files loaded by Jump can be built using your usual installed JDK, e.g. in my case 'javac' reports version 1.8.0_121.

+Intentions

+I've long liked the concept of what the Jump project was doing.

+A long time ago I had considered whether it could be utilised to target another 68000 platform, e.g. Atari ST(E).
+The JDKs 1.2, 1.3 and 1.4 can currently be used, so it could be a task to understand what bringing this up to date entails.
+(as a test, simply try leaving out the 1.2 references in the build steps)

 Pre-steps - define some environment variables

 export JDK2_RUNTIME=/home/markk/Public/jdk1.2.2/jre/lib/rt.jar